sonictl/BibCheckPro/README.md

 Before using `field_filter.py`, you need to go inside the code and configure line43 and later few lines.

+In case references are not consistent. such as: The first letters of journal names and conferences should be capitalized.
 #### usage:

 `./field_filter.py -b tests/input_real.bib -o output/bib_fieldFilter_output.bib`

-### todo:

-In case references are not consistent. such as: The first letters of journal names and conferences should be capitalized.
+Use `-t yes` as titlecase switch to format the journal name as title case.

+`./field_filter.py -b tests/input_real.bib -o output/bib_fieldFilter_output.bib -t yes`

 ---